dimidiumlabs/mirum/docs/whitepaper.md

 This component lives close to the actual code, making it highly security-sensitive.

 **mirum (CLI)** — developer tool.
-Contains a Starlark runtime for local eval — takes the server's role locally.
+Contains a Starlark runtime for local eval and embeds a host worker for in-process execution.
+Takes the server's role locally.

 Technically, it is a lightweight disposable server that runs a real worker locally to replicate real-world conditions in a cluster as closely as possible.

+- `mirum task <name>`: run a single registered task on the host, no VM.
-`mirum run`: eval pipeline → spawn worker → dispatch tasks → display logs.
+- `mirum run <pipeline>`: eval pipeline → spawn worker → dispatch tasks → display logs.
+- `mirum list`: list registered tasks and pipelines.
-`mirum try`: send a diff to the server.
+- `mirum try <pipeline>`: send a local diff to the server.
-`mirum attach`: shell into a VM.
+- `mirum ssh <vm>`: shell into a failed VM.
-`mirum eval`: show the DAG without running anything.
+- `mirum eval <pipeline>`: show the DAG without running anything.

 ## Configuration Model